 Celebrate Women's History SOC 3-06a, LIT3-09a, LIT 1-15a

-Women's History Month is celebrated in March each year, and you can find a wealth of information and resources on the Women's History Month website.
+Women's History Month is celebrated in March each year, and you can find a wealth of information and resources on the Women's History Month website(this will open in a new window).
 Ask pupils to research and select a women from history, or from contemporary society, who they admire.
 Ask them to create a poster which includes factual information about the figure, but also includes three reason why they felt inspired by them.
 Before displaying the posters around school, ask each pupil to hold their poster up to the class and explain why they selected the historical figure and how they felt inspired.

 For shorter clips from this event visit the BBC Scotland Learning(this will open in a new window) website.